sortmerna/sortmerna/README.md

 NOTE: `$SMR_HOME` is the top directory where sortmerna code (e.g. git repo) is located.

+Other compiler/linker flags that might be necessary depending on the system:

+* -DEXTRA_CXX_FLAGS_RELEASE="-lrt" (had to use this on Centos 6.6 + GCC 7.3.0)

 The above commands will perform necessary system check-ups, dependencies, and generate Makefile.

 (3) Compile and build executables: